 For many children with hearing implant solutions, speech therapy has an important part to play in developing language skills.

 What you'll find on this page

-- The role of the speech therapist.
+- Understand the role of a speech therapist

 The role of a speech therapist

 Also known as a speech-language pathologist (SLP) and/or auditory-verbal therapist (AVT), a speech therapist can work with your child to help them develop their listening and speaking skills and monitor their progress over time.

 This process may not always be easy.
 Progress may be slow and sometimes frustrating, but the results can be worth it.